Hypnotherapy Certification Program:

 - Investment: $1499 before Friday, March 3 at 5pm Eastern Time, $1599 after

-- Monthly payment plan available; please see below for details
+- Monthly payment plan available; please contact us for more information

 - REQUIRED PREREQUISITE: Hypnotherapy with Memory Reconsolidation (Level 1) taught by Dr. Beaton-York (available live here or on-demand here) OR Hypno-Counting with Memory Reconsolidation for Discrete Trauma Treatment (available live here or on-demand here).
 For planning purposes, please know that she only teaches this Certification Course once each year, and it is limited to 33 participants.
 Additionally, only mental health clinicians with a minimum of a masters degree (or in their second year of a masters) may take this training.
 The masters or doctoral degree must be in counseling, mental health, social work, marriage and family therapy, or psychology.